wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

     Small number of content authors and a much larger number of content readers or consumers.
   :::column-end:::
   :::column:::
-    The hub site owner defines the shared experiences for hub navigation and theme.Hub site members create content on the hub site as with any other SharePoint site.Owners and members of the sites associated with the parent hub create content on individual sites.
+    The hub site owner defines the shared experiences for hub navigation and theme.

+Hub site members create content on the hub site as with any other SharePoint site.

+Owners and members of the sites associated with the parent hub create content on individual sites.
   :::column-end:::
 :::row-end:::
 :::row:::
   :::column:::
+    **Governance**
-    **Governance**(as allowed for an organization based on its settings in the Security &amp; Compliance center)
+(as allowed for an organization based on its settings in the Microsoft 365 compliance center)
   :::column-end:::
   :::column:::
     Norms are typically determined by the team.
 Practices are aligned in the best way to get work done.